-In the previous figure, you can see the default role-based permissions on the sample Data Source folder.
+In the previous figure, you can see the default role-based permissions on the sample Data Source folder as seen by the organization admin (jasperadmin).
+Members of certain roles can see and modify the resources stored in this folder; these roles likely correspond to users such as data analysts.
 Regular users have execute only permission so they do not see this folder, but the reports they run can access its contents.
 Administrators are prevented from changing the permission for their administrator role or user name, to prevent them from removing their ability to set permissions.

 - 4. In the dialog, click User to view the permissions assigned to specific users.
 Click Role when viewing user permissions to toggle back. - 5.
 For each user or role, you can select a new permission from the drop-down.
 In the next figure, you can see the default user permissions on this folder.
 In the default installation, all permissions are defined by role; so, all user permissions are No Access inherited from the root.
 The figure shows a read-only permission being granted to the sample end user.
 This enables joeuser to see but not modify the Data Sources folder and its contents.
-For all other end users, the folder is still execute-only due to the settings in Figure 3-5.
+For all other end users, the folder is still execute-only due to the settings in Permissions Dialog Showing Permissions by Role.

-Figure 3-6 Permissions Dialog Showing Permissions by User
+Figure 32: Permissions Dialog Showing Permissions by User

 - 6. Click Apply to apply your changes.
 If you toggle between user and role permissions, first apply any changes you made. - 7.
 Click OK to save your changes and close the permissions dialog when you're finished.
 You can open several permissions dialogs for different resources or folders at the same time while navigating the repository.
-This helps when trying to set permissions uniformly across several folders.
+This helps when trying to set permissions uniformly across several folders or organizations.